Managing your student loans as a social worker has some unique circumstances.

 One of the first steps that some federal borrowers take is federal student loan consolidation.
 Consolidating federal loans does combine loans, but the interest rate stays essentially the same.

 The reason federal loans are consolidated is to get the loans eligible for certain programs.
 For example, if you borrowed federal loans for graduate school before 2010, you may have what are called FFEL or FFELP loans.
 These loans are federal, but they are not eligible for programs like Public Service Student Loan Forgiveness (PSLF).
 However, if they are consolidated into a federal direct loan, they become eligible for PSLF.
 If you think this situation may apply to you, be sure to speak to your loan servicer.
 Also, keep in mind that the only place to consolidate federal loans is through the Department of Education.
 If you are using a different website or paying someone else to do it for you, you are making a mistake.

 Borrowers should note that consolidation of federal student loans restarts the student loan forgiveness clock.
 Anyone considering federal consolidation should take some time to make sure they understand the process, the consequences, and the potential benefits.

 If you are thinking about consolidating your federal loans with the federal government, be sure to talk through the process with your loan servicer.
-For many, this is an essential process to get their debt to qualify for PSLF.
+For some, this is an essential process to get their debt to qualify for PSLF.
 However, for others, it can be a mistake.
-If you have one loan that has five years worth of public service payments and you combine it with a loan that has zero, the new combined loan will start over at zero.
+If you have one loan that has five years worth of public service payments and you consolidate it, the new loan will start over at zero.

-If you have minimal federal loans and will not benefit from income-driven repayment plans or loan forgiveness, you may want to consider the private consolidation route.
+If you have minimal federal loans and will not benefit from income-driven repayment plans or loan forgiveness, you may want to consider the private refinance route.
 You lose out on all of the federal perks, but it can result in a much lower interest rate.